Master Creswick to the Rescue

 Nathaniel Creswick Esq

-…The registerer of the first ever Goal in Footballing history !
+(…registrar of that first ever Goal in Football’s history, of course ! )

 admirable courage & presence of mind at once began his